pvini07BR/3DSky/README.md

+# WARNING: This app is still in development.
+It doesn't do much yet.

-# WARNING: To be able to run this app, you need a SSL certificate on your 3DS.
+Also, to be able to run it and make HTTPS requests, you will need a SSL certificate file.
+It's a file called ``cacert.pem``, and it should be under the ``config/ssl`` directory on the 3DS' SD card.

 # How to compile